 Thompson & Twain Provisioning Co.

-Walk through it into a hidden hallway and you'll begin to feel a change in time and place.
+Walk through it into a hidden hallway, and you'll begin to feel a change in time and place.

-A stuffed raccoon and rooster peer down from a shelf on the wall, while antlers and red, white, and blue banners hang from the ceiling high above.
+A stuffed raccoon and rooster peer down from a shelf on the wall while antlers and red, white, and blue banners hang from the high ceiling.

-I began with the Eastern Pioneer: gin, cucumber juice, suze, mint, and lime in a tall glass.
+I began with the Eastern Pioneer: gin, cucumber juice, Suze, mint, and lime in a tall glass.
 It was as refreshing as it sounded and didn't take long to finish.

 It was served with a slice of lemon peel resting across the top of the glass, adding a citrus fragrance before every sip.

 The Lariat was more potent, so I didn't need to finish it before meeting my friend for dinner in Crush & Brew.

 My two drinks plus tip cost $32, putting it on the costlier end of the spectrum.